Samsursekh/Placement-Practice/priya-practise/React.md

 - Provide lifecycle hook
 - stateful component

+# hooks
+- Hooks allow function components to have access to state and other React features.
+In React, a hook is a function that allows developers to use state and other React features in functional components.
+- Some common hooks include useState for managing state, useEffect for handling side effects, useContext for consuming context, and useMemo and useCallback for performance optimization.
+Hooks are designed to be composable and allow developers to easily reuse and share stateful logic across different components.

+# What is useState () in React?
+- The React useState Hook allows us to track state in a function component. m

+# What is useEffect () hook?
+- The useEffect Hook allows you to perform side effects in your components.
+ - Some examples of side effects are: fetching data, directly updating the DOM, and timers.

+ # What is useRef () hook?
+- useref hooks  used to manipulate dom directly
+ - The useRef Hook allows you to persist values between renders.
+ - It can be used to store a mutable value that does not cause a re-render when updated.
+It can be used to access a DOM element directly.

 # what is higher order component?
 - A higher-order component acts as a container for other components.